github-wang/android_manifest/README.md

 - Email : Remove security compliance (no pin, remote erase, etc)
 - Busybox
 - Recovery : FOTAkernel only.
 You can flash TWRP/CWM into mmcblk0p11
+- Superuser : full support of Koush Superuser (integration into Settings)

 1. initialize the repo: